appserver-io/appserver/_docs/servlet-engine.md

 to configure anything, but you have the option to do it in an XML configuration file that is stored in you applications `WEB-INF` folder as `web.xml`.

-> In contrast to a simple web server, we have the possibility to hold a number of sessions persistent in the
+> In contrast to a simple webserver, we have the possibility to hold a number of sessions persistent in the
 > application server's memory.
 This guarantees excellent performance but comes along with great responsibility
 > for the developer.
 By writing an application that runs on an application server, you have to
 > have a look at the memory footprint of your application.